Golf Course at Guacalito

 This should provide a good angle into the green." — David McLay Kidd

-A lot of visual noise off the tee box, trees on the left and strategically placed bunkers down the middle and right.
 This is a soft par 5 with plenty of opportunity to score well.
+Views off the tee box include trees on the left and strategically placed bunkers down the middle and right.

-Aesthetically pleasing to the eye, not so for the golf ball.
-An arroyo is placed right across the landing area with a long uphill second shot into a well protected and sloping green.
+Aesthetically pleasing to the eye, with an arroyo placed right across the landing area with a long uphill second shot into a well protected and sloping green.